Postwar

 1993 – America’s largest rally for gay rights takes place in Washington DC on April 25, 1993.
 Estimates on attendance varied between 300,000 to 1 million.

 1994 – NAFTA forms.
 NAFTA and other trade agreements were responsible for the deluge of outsourcing.
 This has benefited Wall Street at the expense of Americans.
-The great bull market in stocks got underway the next year, just as the WTO (World Trade Organization) formed.
+The great bull market in stocks got underway the next year (Dow leapt up from under 4000 in 1995 to 11000 by 2000), just as the WTO (World Trade Organization) formed.
 One million jobs has been lost due to NAFTA.

 1994 – Nelson Mandela of the ANC (African National Congress) becomes president of South Africa as the country ends almost a half-century of apartheid.
 The 1990s were a time of change for South Africa as the country became liberalized and blacks were granted more freedoms and the right to vote.
 Jews were also emancipated.